-1. From the Home screen, select Internet.
+- > To view or change the basic Internet setup: - 1.
+From the Home screen, select Internet.
 The following screen displays:

-The fields that display in the Internet Setup screen depend on whether or not your Internet connection requires a login.
+The fields that display in the Internet Setup screen depend on whether your Internet connection requires a login.

 - Yes.
 Select the encapsulation method and enter the login name.
 If you want to change the login time-out, enter a new value in minutes. - No. Enter the account and domain names, only if needed. - 2.
 Enter the settings for the IP address and DNS server.
 The default settings usually work fine.

-If you have problems with your connection, check the ISP settings. - 3.
-Click Apply to save your settings. - 4.
+If you have problems with your connection, check to make sure that the settings in this screen match the information from your ISP.

+- 3. Click Apply to save your settings. - 4.
 Click Test to test your Internet connection.
 If the NETGEAR website does not display within 1 minute, see Chapter 10, Troubleshooting.